framasoft/mobilizon/docs/administration/CLI tasks/relay.md

 Manages remote relays

 !!! tip "Environment"
-    You need to run these commands with the appropriate environment loaded
+    You need to run these commands with the appropriate environment loaded, so probably prefix with `MIX_ENV=prod`.

 ## Make your instance follow a mobilizon instance